nrrb/tao-te-ching/Ursula K Le Guin.md

 movement will lose him his mastery.

-UKLG: I take heaviness to be the root matters of daily life, the baggage we bodily beings have to carry, such as food, drink, shelter, safety.
+> **Note** UKLG: I take heaviness to be the root matters of daily life, the baggage we bodily beings have to carry, such as food, drink, shelter, safety.
 If you go charging too far ahead of the baggage wagon you may be cut off from it; if you treat your body as unimportant you risk insanity or inanity.
     The first two lines would make a nice motto for the practice of T’ai Chi.

 # 27